-Another fieldbus with an extensive support framework is LONworks [16], which provides a uniform application model with predefined data types for communicated data.
-LONworks uses standardized functional profiles for the functional description of field devices.
-The system is mainly used for home automation and process control applications with a strong focus on multi-vendor interoperability (within LON networks).
+Other fieldbuses with an extensive support framework are LONworks [16] and the European Installation Bus (EIB) [17].
+LONworks provides a uniform application model with predefined data types for communicated data and standardized functional profiles for the functional description of field devices.
+The EIB also defines a common functional model that allows cooperation between multiple devices within an installation.
+Both fieldbuses are mainly used for home automation and process control applications with a strong focus on multi-vendor interoperability (within the respective approach).

-The configuration and management framework of the LIN bus [17] has been specifically tailored for its intended applications in low-cost car body instrumentation.
+The configuration and management framework of the LIN bus [18] has been specifically tailored for its intended applications in low-cost car body instrumentation.
 It enforces a tight integration with software tools by defining the interfaces between the bus and support software and incurs only a very low overhead on the nodes.

-Most of these approaches were developed independently of each other and specifically tailored for the respective fieldbus system and its technical attributes.
-Most notable exceptions are CAN Kingdom [18], OSEK [19], and IEEE 1451 in their target of being in principle independent of the underlying physical fieldbus.
+Most of these approaches were developed independently of each other and have been specifically tailored for the respective fieldbus system, its target applications and technical attributes.
+Most notable exceptions are CAN Kingdom [19], OSEK [20], and IEEE 1451 in their target of being in principle independent of the underlying physical fieldbus.